cozy/cozy-client-js/docs/index.md

 # cozy.init(options)

 `cozy.init(options)` setup cozy-client-js and perform the necessary steps to retrieve the application token.
-Our goal is for you developer to not worry about how the token is retrieved, as it will depends on cozy version and context.
+Our goal is for you developer to not worry about how the token is retrieved, as it will depend on cozy version and context.

 Supported options are: